C2Technologies/c2_intern_assement/frontend/README.md

 - Delete a task
 - Filter tasks by status (All, Completed, Pending)
 - Sort tasks by creation date
+- Cache data fetched from server - cache lifespan is 5 minutes

 ## Tech Stack
 - **Frontend**: React, TypeScript